JuliaHealth/CloToP.jl/README.md

 ## Performance

-The model is actively developed and its accuracy is improving.
+The models are actively developed and its accuracy is improving.

 ### Classifier